 Life is not like a road.
 Life is instead like a big house.

 My John Prine influence is showing here.
 Not autobiographical.

 TOGETHER FOR A LONG, LONG TIME

 I rarely play lead guitar, but I’m proud of this effort, which I made up just before going to the studio.
 Percussion includes Al’s bones (so fine).

 WINE SONG, THE

-MP3 – My hobbies of wine and music intersect.
-Chosen by Rod Kennedy in 1984 for the Kerrville New Folk Finals.
+My hobbies of wine and music intersect.
+This song was chosen by Rod Kennedy in 1984 for the Kerrville New Folk Finals.
 You have to be of a certain age to remember that Blue Nun commercial “goes with either red meat or fish.”

-MP3 – Kenosha is the town in Wisconsin where I cooled my heels while waiting for my suddenly, surprisingly ex-girlfriend to agree to see me one more time, in July of 1979, after driving there from New York.
+Kenosha is the town in Wisconsin where I cooled my heels while waiting for my suddenly ex-girlfriend to agree to see me one more time, in July of 1979, after driving there from New York.
 I didn’t actually murder her.